credativ/plutono/docs/sources/dashboards/time-range-controls.md

 To access the dashboard time settings, click the **Dashboard settings** (gear) icon at the top of the screen.
 The settings are in the **Time Options** section of the General tab.

 - **Timezone -** Specify the local time zone of the service or system that you are monitoring.
 This can be helpful when monitoring a system or service that operates across several time zones.
   - **Default -** The default selected time zone for the user profile, team, or organization is used.
-If no time zone is specified for the user profile, a team the user is a member of, or the organization, then Grafana uses local browser time.
+If no time zone is specified for the user profile, a team the user is a member of, or the organization, then Plutono uses local browser time.
   - **Local browser time -** The time zone configured for the viewing user browser is used.
 This is usually the same time zone as set on the computer.
   - Standard [ISO 8601 time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), including UTC.
 - **Auto-refresh -** Customize the options displayed for relative time and the auto-refresh options.
 Entries are comma separated and accept any valid time unit.
 - **Now delay now- -** Override the `now` value by entering a time delay.
 Most commonly, this feature is used to accommodate known delays in data aggregation to avoid null values.
-- **Hide time picker -** Select this option if you do not want Grafana to display the time picker.
+- **Hide time picker -** Select this option if you do not want Plutono to display the time picker.

 ## Panel time overrides and timeshift